-Hugs, High Fives, and the Grace of Children by guest blogger Lisa Nolan of the Motherhood May Cause Drowsiness blog
+Hugs, High Fives, and the Grace of Children by guest blogger Lisa Nolan of Motherhood May Cause Drowsiness

 My special needs son JJ started attending public school Kindergarten a few years ago.
 I admit I was worried.
 Would the other children accept JJ in spite of his Down syndrome?
 Avoid him?
 Sneer at him?
 Make fun of him?
 Or worse, bully him?

 We hear stories practically every week about children who are bullied.
 And so the discussion begins, how do you react to bullies in school?
 But what we need to also talk about is how to teach children to be accepting of others who are different, who have special needs, or who just stand out in the crowd.

 According to Montessori child development, at around age five, children begin the developmental transition to the Abstract Reasoning stage.
 More broadly, five-year-old begins the “Why, mommy, why?” phase.
 Why is the sky blue?
 What makes the wind?
 In Montessori elementary education the focus also changes as children at age six span out from the me, myself, my family, my school to the Universe, the planets, and the stars.
 It is a complete u-turn.

 It is also the age when Montessori teachers introduce the People of the Word, where they live, how they live, as well as their needs: food, shelter, transportation, clothing, and defense.
 Here is where I would include other children who are different: who have Down syndrome, who use a wheel chair, or who speak a different language.

 Compare it to nature.
 We have so many different animals, plants, flowers, birds, and trees: oak, pine, apple, and how boring the world would be if all the trees were the same.
 And what if every sunset was the same?